vartikabisariya/exerJavaScriptBasics/README.md

 ## Link to assignment description

-Follow along with the tutorial at: https://www.youtube.com/watch?v=hdI2bqOjy3c Create the files he demonstrates.
+Follow along with the whole tutorial at: https://www.youtube.com/watch?v=hdI2bqOjy3c At time index 1:10:30, the presenter starts with HTML and CSS files so he can focus on the JavaScript.
+I've included those files in the repository for you.
+Create the main.js file he demonstrates.

 ## Turn on GitHub Pages